- OFFICIAL NAME = THE FEDERATION OF SAINT KITTS AND NEVIS

 A BRIEF HISTORY OF SAINT KITS & NEVIS

 The British renamed it Saint Kitts when they settled there in 1623, under Sir Thomas Warner.
-They established English colonies on both islands of St Kitts and Nevis.
+They also established a colony on Nevis in 1628.

 SHORT FACTS ON SAINT KITTS AND NEVIS